The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: The gas, dust, and metal content

-In combination with the constraints placed on the dust mass of $M_{\rm d} < 1.2\times 10^{5}\,M_\odot$ utilizing the FIR continuum coverage provided by ALMA from Fujimoto et al. (subm.), we further determine upper bounds on the mass ratios of the dust-to-gas (DTG) and dust-to-metals content of \galname.
+In combination with the constraints placed on the dust mass of $M_{\rm d} < 1.2\times 10^{5}\,M_\odot$ utilizing the FIR continuum coverage provided by ALMA from \citet{Fujimoto23}, we further determine upper bounds on the mass ratios of the dust-to-gas (DTG, $M_{\rm d}/M_{\rm gas}$) and dust-to-metal (DTM, $M_{\rm d}/M_{\rm Z}$) content of \galname.
 We find $\log$DTG $ < -3.8$ and $\log $DTM$ < -0.5$, respectively, as also shown in Fig.~\ref{fig:dtgdtm}.
 These DTG and DTM mass ratios are substantially lower than the Milky Way average of ${\rm DTG} \approx 10^{-2}$ and ${\rm DTM} \approx 0.5$.
-However, when comparing our measurements to the {\sc DustPedia}\footnote{\url{http://dustpedia.astro.noa.gr/}} sample of local galaxies at $z\approx 0$ \citep{DeVis19} and absorption-derived ratios from quasar absorption line systems at at $z\approx 2-5$ \citep{Peroux20,Popping22}, they are well in agreement with the expected evolution with metallicity.
-Moreover, these results are again in good agreement with the mass ratios derived for \izw, with an estimated dust mass of $M_{\rm dust} \approx 2\times 10^{3}\,M_\odot$ \citep{Cannon02}, yielding a DTG of $2\times 10^{-5}$ and DTM$\approx 5\%$.
-These results highlights the strong deviation of the DTG and DTM mass ratios from the Milky Way average at high redshifts and low metallicities.
+However, this is likely due to metallicity dependence of the DTG and DTM ratios predicted from simulations \citep{Popping17,Vijayan19,Hou19,Li19,Triani20,Graziani20} and observed in local galaxies \citep{RemyRuyer14,DeVis19} and high-$z$ sightlines in absorption \citep{DeCia16,Wiseman17,Peroux20,Popping22}.
+Comparing our measurements to those from the {\sc DustPedia}\footnote{\url{http://dustpedia.astro.noa.gr/}} sample of local galaxies at $z\approx 0$ \citep{DeVis19} and to absorption-derived ratios from quasar absorption line systems (DLAs) at $z\approx 1-4$ \citep{Peroux20,Popping22} in Fig.~\ref{fig:dtgdtm}, we find that they are indeed consistent with the expected evolution with metallicity that appears universal across redshifts.
+Moreover, these results are again in good agreement with the mass ratios derived for \izw, with an estimated dust mass of $M_{\rm dust} \approx 2\times 10^{3}\,M_\odot$ \citep{Cannon02}, yielding a DTG ratio of $2\times 10^{-5}$ and a DTM ratio$\approx 5\%$.
+These results highlight the strong deviation of the DTG and DTM mass ratios from the Milky Way average at high redshifts and low metallicities.